top of page

 Evil Heat, Sony, 2002

-An earlier iteration of this song, ‘Sick City,’ first appeared on David Holmes’s 1999 albu Bow Down to the Exit Sign.
+An earlier iteration of this song, ‘Sick City,’ first appeared on David Holmes’s 1999 album Bow Down to the Exit Sign.

-‘Incite a Riot’ & ‘Slip Your Skin’ (with vocals by Gillespie) can also be found on the same album.
-These could serve as great substitutes for any of the redundant songs like the two version of 'Swastika Eyes' or the dreadful out of place 'Keep Your Dream'' on the bloated XTRMNTR.
+‘Incite a Riot’ & ‘Slip Your Skin’ (with vocals by Gillespie) can also be found there.
+These could serve as substitutes for the dreadful, out of place 'Keep Your Dreams' or one of the versions of 'Swastika Eyes' on the bloated XTRMNTR.

 PRML SCRM Live in Japan – Primal Scream: